 Twenty-four commercial and industrial locations were evaluated as potential contamination sources to the primary water source.
-Based on the evaluation, the main well field's risk level is categorized as "low".
+Based on the evaluation, the main well-field's risk level is categorized as "low".
 Additionally, no commercial or industrial operations exist that would pose a risk to the water pumped from the auxiliary well field.
-If you require further information on the quality of our source water, a copy of the source water assessment, or wellhead protection plan, please contact 92d Civil Engineer Squadron, Operations Engineering (92 CES/CEOE) at (509)247-5839.
+If you require further information on the quality of our source water, a copy of the source water assessment, or wellhead protection plan, please contact 92d Civil Engineer Squadron, Operations Engineering (92 CES/CEOE) at (509)-247-5839.

-Why are there contaminants in my drinking water?
+Why are there any contaminants at all in my drinking water?

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
+All drinking water, including bottled water, is reasonably expected to contain at least small amounts of some contaminants, but the presence of contaminants does not necessarily indicate that water poses a health risk.
+As mentioned previously, and as seen in the data tables that follow, all contaminants that are present in Fairchild's drinking water are well below any critical values.
 More information about contaminants and potential health effects can be obtained by calling the Safe Drinking Water Hotline.